-This project will be evaluated using methods and procedures approved by NHTSA.
-FY 2021 will be the eighth year to use the new survey plan that is documented in a report entitled "Alabama Observational Survey Plan for Occupant Restraint Use - 2013," and the details of that plan will not be repeated here.
-This data collection and estimation plan is based on fatality rates rather than population as was done previously.
+This project will be conducted using methods and procedures approved by NHTSA.
+The Alabama Observational Survey Plan for Occupant Restraint Use is now based on fatality rates rather than population as was done previously.
+The Alabama Transportation Institute (ATI) at The University of Alabama will manage the process for the observational surveys, phone survey evaluation of the media campaign, and be involved in evaluation and report generation portions of the project.
 The Uniform Criteria 1340.12 requires states to re-select their observation sites no less than once every five years.
-AOHS submitted the proposed new sites for surveys in 2018 and received approval from NHTSA.
-UA-CAPS will manage the process for the observational surveys using the new sites, the phone survey evaluation of the media campaign, and be involved in evaluation and report generation portions of the project.
-Coordination between the involved agencies and consultants participating in the project will be the responsibility of UA-CAPS.
-While data observation, collection and processing will be in accordance with NHTSA-approved techniques, there are still many operational decisions that will require UA-CAPS involvement under the oversight of AOHS.
-UA-CAPS will: (1) stay in close contact during the design of data collection forms and procedures, (2) help ensure timely and accurate data collection, and (3) help ensure that data are received and preliminary analyses are performed in a timely manner.
-In-depth evaluation will be accomplished by both basic phone and observational surveys.
-Phone surveys will be conducted throughout the state with the goal of evaluating the media effectiveness and measuring changes in public awareness and attitude.
-This will be based upon statewide telephone surveys conducted after the media campaign ends.
-The target of the observational surveys will be the measurement of proper restraint use by drivers and front seat outboard passengers.
-There will be both a pre and post observational survey to compare seat belt usage before the campaign and after it.
-For 2021, the surveys will be conducted at a total of 350 sites in Alabama counties: Autauga, Baldwin, Blount, Calhoun, Chambers, Cherokee, Chilton, Clarke, Coffee, Colbert, Conecuh, Covington, Cullman, Dale, Dallas, De Kalb, Elmore, Escambia, Etowah, Houston, Jackson, Jefferson, Lauderdale, Lawrence, Lee, Limestone, Lowndes, Macon, Madison, Marengo, Marshall, Mobile, Montgomery, Morgan, Russell, Shelby, St. Clair, Talladega, Tallapoosa, Tuscaloosa, Walker.
+ATI will also be responsible for completing the observational site reselection process for the sites to be used in 2023.

+Coordination between the involved agencies and consultants participating in the project will be the responsibility of ATI.
+While data observation, collection, and processing will be in accordance with NHTSA-approved techniques, there are still many operational decisions that will require ATI involvement under the oversight of AOHS.
+ATI will:

+- stay in close contact during the design of data collection forms and procedures, - help ensure timely and accurate data collection, and - help ensure that data are received, and preliminary analyses are performed in a timely manner.

+Basic phone and observational surveys will be used to gather data for the in-depth evaluation.
+The target will be the measurement of shoulder belt use by drivers and front seat outboard passengers in passenger motor vehicles.
+There will be two surveys, one pre and one post of the media and enforcement components of the campaign.
+There will also be a separate observational survey of child restraint usage.
+The phone surveys will be conducted throughout the state.
+The observation surveys will be conducted at a total of 350 assigned sites in 40 Alabama counties: Jefferson, Mobile, Madison, Tuscaloosa, Baldwin, Montgomery, Marshall, Lee, Walker, Calhoun, Shelby, Elmore, Cullman, Talladega, Limestone, St. Clair, Russell, Etowah, Morgan, Jackson, Houston, Lauderdale, Lawrence, Escambia, Blount, Chilton, Dallas, Pike, Autauga, Dekalb, Dale, Coffee, Monroe, Chambers, Tallapoosa, Franklin, Winston, Colbert, Conecuh, and Covington.

-List of Task for Participants & Organizations
+List of Tasks for Participants & Organizations